Raahe

-The neighboring municipalities of Raahe are Haapavesi, Oulainen, Pyhäjoki, Siikajoki and Siikalatva.
-Founded as a Swedish-and-Finnish-speaking town, the municipality is now unilingually Finnish.
+The neighbouring municipalities of Raahe are Haapavesi, Oulainen, Pyhäjoki, Siikajoki and Siikalatva.
+Founded as a Swedish- and Finnish-speaking town, the municipality is now unilingually Finnish.

-Three municipalities have been consolidated with Raahe: Saloinen in 1973, Pattijoki in 2003 and Vihanti in 2013.
+Three parishes have been merged with Raahe: Saloinen in 1973, Pattijoki in 2003 and Vihanti in 2013.

-The asteroid 1786 Raahe was named after this town and municipality.
+The asteroid 1786 Raahe was named after the town and the municipality.

 History

 Before the establishment

 The area of Raahe was originally a part of the parish of Saloinen, known until 1913 as Salo.
 It was one of the first parishes in northern Ostrobothnia.

 Seventeenth century history

 Count Per Brahe the Younger, the governor-general of Finland, gave a charter to the town of Salo (not to be confused with Salo in Finland Proper) in the year of 1649 with the purpose of constructing a town at Satamakangas, near the old harbour site.
 However, the harbour area had become so low that the future town was decided to be transferred.
 A new and better location was found further to the north, at the bay of Raahe.
 Having acquired the possession of the parish of Salo in 1652, Per Brahe renamed the town Brahestad or Raahe in Finnish.

 The planning of the town for the purpose of building Raahe was given to the surveyor Claes Claesson.
 His town plan followed the ideals of the regular grid plan of the Renaissance.
 All of the streets of Raahe were of equal width of 20-21 cubits or 10–11 meters.
 The market square stood by Rantakatu and the Town Hall behind the square.
 At the northeast corner of the town stood the church and the schoolhouse.
 Six blocks were realized of the town plan, i.e. the area surrounded by present-day Koulukatu, Kirkkokatu, Saaristokatu and Rantakatu.
 The later expansion and changes of the town have held the ambitions of Claesson's town plan in respect until the beginning of the latest century.